 - General Air Permit for Rock Crushing Facilities

 Applicants can submit confidential information.
-The presumption is that all material submitted to the Air Division is available for public review unless specific procedures are followed to claim confidentiality.
+The presumption is that all material submitted to the Air Office is available for public review unless specific procedures are followed to claim confidentiality.
 Arkansas Code Annotated § 8-4-308, APC&EC Regulation 18, Chapter 14: Public Information and Confidentiality and APC&EC Regulation 19, Section 19.413 Confidentiality contain the requirements for confidential information.
 Applications and other material claiming confidentiality will be returned to the applicant unprocessed if these requirements are not met.

 For minor (non PSD) permit modifications, ambient air evaluations are required by the State Implementation Plan and as summarized in the DEQ Air Permit Screening Modeling Instructions.
-If required and no analysis is provided with an air permit application, DEQ staff will conduct the screening analysis.
+If required and no analysis is provided with an air permit application, ADEQ staff will conduct the screening analysis.

-The DEQ non-criteria pollutant strategy is a tool used by the Department for the evaluation of Hazardous Air Pollutant (HAP) and non-criteria pollutant emissions.
+The ADEQ non-criteria pollutant strategy is a tool used by the Department for the evaluation of Hazardous Air Pollutant (HAP) and non-criteria pollutant emissions.
 It is important to note that the Strategy is not a regulation, but rather a screening methodology used by the Department to determine if the emission of air contaminants from the facility may occur in quantities sufficient to constitute air pollution as defined by the Arkansas Air Pollution Control Code (DEQ Regulation 18).
 In practice, the Strategy will begin a regulatory exercise to determine whether additional information concerning proposed non-criteria air emissions from a facility is necessary.

 Based on past experience, the Strategy has been revised to limit the scope of pollutants evaluated.